Support our work by becoming our Patron! Learn More

 5. Tie Backs:

-Types of Hotel Window Curtains Treatments - Tie Back Curtains
+Types of Hotel Window Curtains Treatments Tie Back Curtains

-Either one panel can be tied back to one side or both the panels can be tied back to the two sides.
+Either one panel can be tied back to one side or both panels can be tied back to the two sides.

-Preferable be tied just below or above the midsection of the window.
+Preferably be tied just below or above the midsection of the window.

 The higher the tie back the taller the window appears.